-Executive contracts are reviewed and renewed every three years.
-The salary structure for the position of senior management positions is based on placement at the appropriate pay band in the structure reflective of labour market competitiveness and internal equity.
+Executive contracts are reviewed and renewed regularly.
+The salary structure senior management positions is based on placement at the appropriate pay band in the structure, reflective of labour market competitiveness and internal equity.
 Placement and progression through the steps on the pay band is dependent upon competency growth and performance.